SteveCTOS/SteveCTOS/README.md

 	 - sudo apt update
 	 - sudo apt install pdftk

-   - OR for Mint 19.1 > sometime the ppa:malteworld has had pdftk removed as of 10/07/2020 so use:
+   - OR for Mint 19.1 > sometimes the ppa:malteworld (also try ppa:malteworld1) has had pdftk removed as of 10/07/2020 so use:

-   - sudo apt update
+   - Download pdftk-java_3.0.9-1_all.deb from https://packages.ubuntu.com/focal/pdftk-java
+         choose to download from za.archive.ubuntu.com/ubuntu in the first page of the link in red under Africa
-   - sudo apt install snapd
+   - sudo dpkg -i pdftk-java_3.0.9-1_all.deb
-   - sudo snap install pdftk
+   - sudo apt-get install -f

-   - This  was taken from snapcraft.io/install/pdftk/mint

-   - look at .bashrc for a line like export PATH=... and add it to that line with a : as a delimiter
-   - export PATH=xxx:/snap/bin

-   - where xxx is whatever is there

-   - Command 'pdftk' is available in '/snap/bin/pdftk'
-   - The command could not be located because '/snap/bin' is not included in the PATH environment variable.

   9. Installing PUtty on Linux Mint 19.1 >
 	 - Download  putty-0.72.tar.gz from the PUtty website